Sustainability

 Leak detection vehicles helping to reduce emissions

-In 2022 Clarus' company Firstgas made improvements to our leak detection system with the arrival of our leak detection vehicle, SELMA (Street Evaluating Laser Methane Assessment).
+In 2022 Clarus’ company Firstgas made improvements to our natural gas leak detection programme with the arrival of our methane (natural gas) leak detection vehicle, SELMA (Street Evaluating Laser Methane Assessment).

-This vehicle is helping us improve the safety and reliability of our pipeline distribution networks and respond to leaks quickly, which lowers our emissions at the same time.
+Our SELMA vehicles are helping us improve the safety and reliability of our natural gas pipeline distribution networks and respond to leaks quickly.

 We recently added a second SELMA vehicle to our fleet in 2023 and are also collaborating with Powerco and Vector to share knowledge about this technology, as we work together towards a sustainable energy future.